 At a birthday party the other day, I was having a birthday party for one of my children.

-And I was like, hmm, big deal, we're not.
+And I was like, big deal.

 Like, I don't deal with all of that kind of intolerance thing.

-I'm just intolerant, but I don't do like But Cyac is Siliac is a real problem and disease for some people.
+But celiac is a real problem and disease for some people.

-So when they discover that so deal with it.
+So deal with it.

-Like I didn't invite you so that you could share your problems with me.
+Like, I didn't invite you so that you could share your problems with me.

 What do they want?

-Me to share my problems with them.
+Me to share my problems with them?

-Well, if you want to tell me and share your problems, I'll maybe I can offer you some help.
+Well, if you want to tell me and share your problems, maybe I can offer you some help.

 Well, I've already shared floaty fish, and what I got back was a story of your manhood and grouper.